 (Coordinates: 9°56′N 84°5′W)

 |Gambling||Gambling is legal.

-Costa Rica offer a large number of Casinos and a large number of online casinos targetting the US market are based in and regulated in Costa Rica.
-The regulation in Costa Rica do not protect the gambler very well.
-Do not gamble in a online casino based or regulated in Costa Rica.
+Costa Rica offers a large number of Casinos and a large number of online casinos targetting the US market are based in and regulated in Costa Rica.
+The regulation in Costa Rica does not protect the gambler very well.
+Do not gamble in an online casino based or regulated in Costa Rica.
 Click the link to find a safe online casino.

 |Prostitution||Legal and widespread.
 Requires license.|

 |ISO 3166 code||CR|